 In the rush to meet ever-increasing consumer demands, the electronics industry becomes susceptible to failure.
 While the causes are many (such as inadequate test development) many defects are often due to contamination from unwanted particles present within the device.

-Contamination as it applies to electronic devices is defined by Electroiq.com as, “Unwanted matter [such as] particles that may originate from the materials of construction or created during fabrication.”
+Contamination, as it applies to electronic devices, is defined by Electroiq.com as, “Unwanted matter [such as] particles that may originate from the materials of construction or created during fabrication.”

 Electroiq.com continues by surmising that particles created during manufacturing can lead to hardware failures on a mobile phone and can be “centers of chemical contamination, leading to corrosion or loss of insulation due to ionic contamination and electromigration.”
 The key point here to remember is that ‘particles created during fabrication’ cause ALL these problematic issues.

-Electronic device failure due to particle contamination – that was a direct result of manufacturing – and the resulting recall nightmares is nothing new for companies.
+Electronic device failure due to particle contamination – that was a direct result of manufacturing – and the resulting recall nightmares are nothing new for companies.
 Case-in-point is in 2006 when Apple laptop batteries were catching fire because of what the New York Times describes as, “Contamination by metal particles inside the lithium-ion battery cells.
 The microscopic particles were able to bridge a porous separator between the positively and negatively charged zones of the cell and cause a short.”
-It not only resulted in phones imploding into flames, but a massive recall of 700,000 battery packs at an estimated cost of $258 million.
+It not only resulted in phones imploding into flames but a massive recall of 700,000 battery packs at an estimated cost of $258 million.

 Clean room packaging: keeping unwanted particles, and failures, out of products.

 J.D.
 Powers consumer research showed that the most critical determinant of consumer satisfaction with microelectronics is one thing: product reliability.
 Product reliability is exactly what Laser Light Technologies delivers.
-As a proven micro-manufacturer of components with critical features less than 2 microns, our success and our clients’ success hinges on delivering a product free of particle contamination.
+As a proven anti-static micro-manufacturer of components with critical features less than 2 microns, our success and our clients’ success hinges on delivering a product free of particle contamination.

-It’s not uncommon for people to ask the basic question of, “What is a clean room?”
-In the case of Laser light, our clean room is a contained space designed to reduce particulate contamination and control other environmental parameters such as temperature, humidity and pressure.
-A key component is the High Efficiency Particulate Air (HEPA) filters that push air down and trap micron-sized particles (and larger) that have the potential to damage a part or cause part failure when in use.
+It’s not uncommon for people to ask the basic question of, “What is a cleanroom?”
+In the case of Laser light, our clean room is a contained space designed to reduce particulate contamination and control other environmental parameters such as temperature, humidity, and pressure.
+A key component is the High-Efficiency Particulate Air (HEPA) filters that push air down and trap micron-sized particles (and larger) that have the potential to damage a part or cause part failure when in use.

 Laser Light also has best practices in place for personnel to maintain a clean manufacturing environment, including extensive training in contamination control.
-These skilled professionals enter and exit the cleanroom – which should be obtained via a clean room rental if one is not readily available to you – through air showers and/or gowning rooms, and they must wear special clothing designed to trap contaminants that are naturally generated by skin and the body.
+These skilled professionals enter and exit the cleanroom – which should be obtained via a cleanroom rental if one is not readily available to you – through air showers and/or gowning rooms, and they must wear special clothing designed to trap contaminants that are naturally generated by skin and the body.

 Because Laser Light manufactures highly complex and sensitive parts used in everything from electronics to medical devices implanted into the human body, we maintain the highest standards to maintain cleanliness.
-The positive outcomes include micromachined parts free of contamination and function as designed in real world environments.
+The positive outcomes include micromachined parts free of contamination and function as designed in real-world environments.